Lewigii08/hello-world/README.md

 # hello-world
 my first repository
-this is my first time using github, woo woo
+this is my first time using github